The Tour Divide challenge is based on one guiding principle: Cycle the GDMBR end-to-end, as fast as possible in a solo, self-supported fashion.

 TD Permitted Deviations: There are four permitted deviations to the ACA Main Route detailed below.
 Alt.
 A is required of both southbound and northbound riders.
 Alt.
 B is required only for southbound riders.
-Three deviations are official ACA ‘Alternates’.
-Cues and mapping are provided on the ACA Maps.
-One deviation is not At times along the GDMBR, ACA provides cues for 'suggested' alternates to their main route.
-All ACA-mapped ‘official’ alternates are strictly forbidden except the three (b, c, & d) listed below.
+Alts C & D are optional for all, however have become the de facto race line over time.
+If you are competing for the overall, Alts B & C are standard.
+Three of the four deviations (A, C & D) are official ACA ‘Alternates’, therefore cues and mapping are provided on the ACA Maps.
+One deviation (Alt B) is not official ACA.
+See details below.

 Alt A) Required: The ~12-mile 'C.D.T.
 Alternate' is a very challenging ACA-official alternate between Sapillo Campground on NM Hwy 35 and NM 15 (just North of Pinos Altos / Silver City).
 It must be navigated by all TD challengers, north or southbound.
 It features 7 miles of narrow singletrack and 5miles of forest roads.
-DO NOT UNDERESTIMATE THE DIFFICULTY OF THIS SEGMENT!
+DO NOT underestimate the difficulty of this segment racing southbound!

 Alt.
-C) Optional: The 116-mile 'Chaco Alternate' is a TD-legal, ACA-official alternate segment between Cuba and Grants, New Mexico.
+C) Optional (but de facto): The 116-mile 'Chaco Alternate' is a TD-legal, ACA-official alternate segment between Cuba and Grants, New Mexico.
 The main route is impassable, potentially dangerous when wet, so riders have the option to follow the Chaco Alternate (paved) route.
 See ACA Map 5-B for cues.

 Alt.
-D) Optional: The 40-mile 'El Malpais Alternate' is a TD-legal ACA-official alternate segment between Grants and the Pie Town Rd., through El Malpais National Monument.
+D) Optional (but de facto): The 40-mile 'El Malpais Alternate' is a TD-legal ACA-official alternate segment between Grants and the Pie Town Rd., through El Malpais National Monument.
 Zuni Canyon (main route south of Grants) is commonly closed for fire danger.
 See ACA Map 5-B for cues.